Tonomy-Foundation/Tonomy-ID/.github/ISSUE_TEMPLATE/bug-report.md

 ---

+Testing and reporting process: <https://www.notion.so/tonomy-foundation/Tonomy-ID-3960924e3e324c28b5a11ba465c22a99?p=4a084f9e43df413695425289ca017446&showMoveTo=true>

-Please replace the example bug report below with the information about your bug :)
+Please replace the example bug report below with the information about your bug

-## Steps to replicate the issue

 "it doesn't work" is not a bug report!

 Be very concise!
 Say what you did on which screen!

+## Steps to replicate the issue

 1. I open app for the first time
 2. I click through the **three splash screens**